serverlessworkflow/specification/specification/README.md

 Branches contain one or more states or actions.
 If a branch uses states for control flow logic execution, it must define one [starting state](#Start-Definition) as well as include at least one [end state](#End-Definition).

-The 'completionType' enum specifies the different ways of completing branch execution:
+The "completionType" enum specifies the different ways of completing branch execution:
 * and: All branches must complete execution before state can perform its transition
 * xor: State can transition when one of the branches completes execution
 * n_of_m: State can transition once `n` number of branches have completed execution.
-In this case you should also specify the 'n' property to define this number.
+In this case you should also specify the "n" property to define this number.

 Exceptions may occur during execution of branches of the Parallel state, this is described in detail in [this section](#parallel-state-exceptions).